ecarlson94/vim-arduino-cli/README.md

 * `:ArduinoChooseBoard` - Select the type of board from a list.
 * `:ArduinoChooseProgrammer` - Select the programmer from a list.
 * `:ArduinoChoosePort` - Select the serial port from a list.
+* `:ArduinoLibSearch` - Search for a library to install.
+* `:ArduinoLibInstall` - Install a specific library.
 * `:ArduinoCompile` - Build the sketch.
 * `:ArduinoUpload` - Build and upload the sketch.
 * `:ArduinoAttach` - Connect to the board for debugging over a serial port.